LeToNode/Play2.0-CN-doc/javaGuide/JavaEbean.md

     .getPage(1);
 ```

-> If you need more informatiosn about Ebean, check directly the Ebean documentation.
+> If you need more informatiosn about Ebean, check directly the [[Ebean documentation | http://www.avaje.org/ebean/documentation.html]].